Nek5000/NekDoc/source/faq.rst

    The best way to avoid this is to increase the minimum number of MPI ranks, ``lpmin`` in ``SIZE``.
    Alternatively, you can add ``-mcmodel=medium`` to the ``FFLAGS`` variable in ``makenek``.

+**How do I launch a parallel run?**

+  Assuming your machine has MPI configured correctly and you have pointed your ``makenek`` file to the correct compilers, parallel runs can be launced with the included ``nekmpi`` and ``nekbmpi`` scripts.
+  If you are running on a cluster, consult your sysadmin to write an appropriate submission script.

+.. **My simulation diverges.
+What should I do?** accept that we can't always get what we want...

+**How do I run the examples?**

+  The examples are included by default in the release tarball and the entire suite can be run with the NekTests.py script.
+  Each example should contain the appropriate files to be run manually as well.

 -------------------
 Computational Speed
 -------------------